justeat/gulp-build-fozzie/README.md

   Default: `'false'`

-  Inidicates wether or not the JavaScript, CSS, and image files should be placed into the `docs/dist/assets` directory.
+  Indicates whether or not the JavaScript, CSS and image files should be placed into the `docs/dist/assets/` directory.

 ### `misc`